gegis/taboo.cms/README.md

 ```
 It will prompt for module name and model name (model name in singular without 'Model' word in it).

-You can find newly installed module in `./app/modules/moduleName`.
+You can find newly installed module in `./app/modules/<yourModuleName>`.

+It creates new module with ACL resources for admin access, so make sure to enable those
+resources for required Roles in the Admin panel.

 ## Documentation
-It uses Koa.js as server side server.
+It uses Koa.js and MongoDB for server side and React with Mobx and Rsuite for client side.
+Rsuite was chosen over Ant Design, because it's final library is smaller size and provides
+more sophisticated React Components.

 Application configuration files are in `./config` folder.
 Main config file is `./config/index.js` and other
 config files are imported into it.
 You will need to create `./config/local.js` file, which is used to
 override default configs at any level.
 Config override logic:
 ```
 index.js < envrionment/env.js < local.js
 ```
+`./config/local.js` is ignored from git, so that every working environment could keep it's own config.

 It uses gulp and webpack to build app assets and run the server, they can be used only for building assets and
 you can run server as normal either with `node` or `pm2` or any other lib you like.
 All the built assets
 are served from `./public` folder.

 #### Application Structure
-Application files can be found `./app`.
+Application files can be found in `./app`.
 ```
-assets    - images, fonts, js and css db        - db adapters locales   - application internationalization translations modules   - application uses modular system, so each module can contain
+assets    - images, fonts, js and css. db        - db adapters. locales   - application internationalization translations. modules   - application uses modular system, so each module can contain
-            server side and client side needed files policies  - policies are called before the route action, you can specify policies at module route level, inside module.config.js, or you can set policies at global level within ./config/server.js: globalPolicies templates - are used for web layouts, error templates and email templates.
+            server side and client side needed files. policies  - policies are called before the route action, you can specify policies at module route level, inside module.config.js, or you can set policies at global level within ./config/server.js: globalPolicies. templates - are used for web layouts, error and email templates.
 ```
 #### Module structure
-Modules files can be found `./app/modules`.
+Modules files can be found in `./app/modules`.
 Each module is bootstrapped automatically,
 as long as it follows the structure below:
 ```
-client           - it contains client related JS assets, by default they bootsrap
+client           - it contains client related JS assets, by default
-                   React application
-controllers      - server side controllers, keep them small only to bind to route actions,
-                   and implement all the logic inside services. helpers          - helpers can be used for generic helper functions that can be accessed from anywhere. models           - model file in this case is model schema description with other options, it creates actual model when it bootstraps and starts the server. services         - this is where all your server side application logic should be implemented. module.config.js - server side application configuration.
+                   they bootsrap React application. controllers      - server side controllers, keep them small only to bind to route actions, and implement all the logic inside services. helpers          - helpers can be used for generic helper functions that can be accessed from anywhere. models           - model file in this case is model schema description with other options, it creates actual model when it bootstraps and starts the server. services         - this is where all your server side application logic should be implemented. module.config.js - server side application configuration.
 ```
 #### Module Client structure
-Module client files can be found `./app/modules/cient`.
+Module client files can be found in `./app/modules/cient`.
 ```
-components      - All of your React components, admin related components are in 'admin' folder, stores          - React application stores, it uses Mobx for state management. admin.config.js - Client side admin configuration for stores, routes and components app.config.js   - Client side configuration for stores, routes and components
+components      - All of your React components, admin related components
+                  are in 'admin' folder,
+stores          - React application stores, it uses Mobx for
+                  state management.
+admin.config.js - Client side admin configuration for stores, routes
+                  and components
+app.config.js   - Client side configuration for stores, routes and
+                  components
 ```
 #### Instructions
 Accessing app config: